 STU-005: Prohibition on Hazing

 The University is committed to maintaining an educational environment that promotes the health and safety of its students.
-The University has established its own standards of conduct consistent with Virginia State Statute by prohibiting all forms of hazing.

 - All forms of physical activity which are used to harass, punish, or harm an individual;

 - Spraying, painting, or pelting with any substance;

 - Nudity with the intent to cause embarrassment;

 - Verbal abuse;